 The independent and non-management members of the board of directors of Targa Resources GP LLC will receive an annual cash retainer of \$34,000, an additional \$1,500 for each board meeting attended and an additional \$1,500 for each committee meeting attended (\$750 if not at a regularly scheduled committee meeting held by teleconference).
 The chairman of Targa Resources GP LLC's audit committee will receive an additional cash retainer of \$20,000.
-Payment of director fees will generally be made twice annually, at the second regularly scheduled meeting of the Board will be reimbursed by us for out-of-pocket expenses in connection with attending meetings of the board or committees thereof.
+Payment of director fees will generally be made twice annually, at the second regularly scheduled meeting of the Board and the final meeting of the Board.
+Each member of the Board will be reimbursed by us for out-of-pocket expenses in connection with attending meetings of the board or committees thereof.